 Make sure the naming prefix of the IntelliSense file matches the

 Visual Studio 2017

 For Visual Studio 2017, you must disable its TypeScript-based Intellisense in order for this to work.
 See the Visual Studio 2017 section.

-- Reference the Kendo UI Visual Studio IntelliSense when the script is directly added to a page as shown above.
+- Reference the Kendo UI Visual Studio IntelliSense when the script is directly added to a page as previously demonstrated.
 The

-With the TypeScript-based intellisense in Visual Studio 2017, you can try using TypeScript definitions to get intellisense with the default TypeScript-based IntelliSense mode so you don't have to disable the new language service and affect other parts of your workflow.
+With the TypeScript-based IntelliSense in Visual Studio 2017, you can use TypeScript definitions to get IntelliSense with the default TypeScript-based IntelliSense mode.
+In this way, you will not have to disable the new language service and affect other parts of your workflow.
+This approach and the

-Note that it may not work as well as the vsdoc-based intellisense and you may have to prune the code before executing it.
-Nevertheless, here are a few examples:
+vsdoc-based IntelliSense may not work and you might have to prune the code before executing it.

 The following screenshots demonstrate how to declare variable types with JSDoc syntax.